 There is a variant of automatic assignment of the master device at which the device is independently configured as master or slave depending on a place on the interface cable.
-A number of conditions should be fulfilled for this purpose:
+Some conditions should be fulfilled for this purpose:

-- Both devices should be set in Cable Select mode (CS, CSel).
+- Both devices should be set to Cable Select mode (CSEL).

 - Contact of 28 sockets from outside the controller of a motherboard should be earthed.

-As a result, contact 28 on one socket of the cable appears to be earthed, and the store, having found it out, is automatically configured as the master device, while contact 28 on another socket appears to free, and the store is configured as the slave device.
+As a result, contact 28 on one socket of the cable appears to be earthed, and the store, having found it out, is automatically configured as the master device, while contact 28 on another socket seems to free, and the store is set as the slave device.